Here’s What You’re Going to Learn in This Guide:

 The Heart of an Inbound Site: The Blog

 You have probably realized by now that content is the most critical aspect of any good inbound marketing campaign.
-Strong, well-done content not only makes your website more appealing, it makes it far easier to market your website.
-Weak or poorly-written copy will only make your website — however well designed it may be — seem amateurish, unimportant, and, to a reader, a waste of precious time.
+Strong, well-done content not only makes your website more appealing but also makes it far easier to market your website.
+A weak or poorly-written copy will only make your website — however well designed it may be — seem amateurish, unimportant, and, to a reader, a waste of precious time.

 Having a blog is no longer optional in the online world.
 It is now part of any basic website, critical to search engine rankings and the ability to market your product online.
 Not only does a blog provide good content for marketing purposes, it also gives you frequent and easy opportunities to raise engagement and conversion rates.
 Here are a few ways to make that happen: